alibaba/graph-learn/docs/gsl_en.md

 <a name="wOTQV"></a>
 ### 2.2.1 out*, in*

-`out*()` and ` in*()` are used to decribe forward and backward propgation while travering.
+`out*()` and ` in*()` are used to describe forward and backward propagation while traversing.

-For example, in the following heterogeneous graph, start from 'user' vertices, sample user's one-hop neighbors along the 'u2i' edge, and then sample the user's two-hop neighbors along the 'i2i' edge.
+For example, in the heterogeneous graph shown below, start from a 'user' vertex, sample its one-hop neighbors along the 'u2i' edge, and then sample its two-hop neighbors along the 'i2i' edge.

 <div align=center> <img height=150 src="images/gsl-u-i-i.png" /></div>